pbustos97/linux/README.md

     - For AMD remove the module `kvm_amd`
     - For Intel remove the module `kvm_intel`
 22. Reinstall the modules by reversing the removal process with the `modprobe` command
+23. Run the newly installed VM, install CPUID if the OS uses the apt package manager, and run `cpuid -l 0x4fffffff` and `cpuid -l 0x4ffffffe`.
+    - The results should be increasing each time you run the commands.
+    - For the 0x4ffffffe leaf, ebx will stay 0 for a long time until the VM reaches the number of clock cycles required to max out the lower 32 bits of the timestamp counter

 ## Assignment 3